Think-and-Dev/decrypto/README.md

     const contract = new web3.eth.Contract(jsonInterface, proxyAddress)
 ```

-For more information on the contracts methods see the ['./docs' folder]('./docs')
+For more information about the contracts methods see the ['./docs' folder]('./docs')

 ### mint
 The owner can use the mint method to create an amount of tokens to an account.